 5.53 This policy is intended to afford protection for community facilities and local shops to ensure that in the long-term their community or retail value is not lost without good reason.
 It also encourages the improvement of facilities to ensure they remain viable, but other planning policies will still need to be addressed.
-Its intent is broadly in line with CLPKP Policy 38 on community facilities and operates alongside the guidance of CLPKP Appendix E on marketing.
+Its intent is broadly in line with CLPKP Policy 38 on community facilities.

 5.54 The Neighbourhood Plan Steering Group have been collecting evidence on community facilities within the neighbourhood area that are valued by the community and offer a valuable resource to support community life.
 Whilst some facilities are very well known, others are less so, and are coming under pressure for a change of use.
-The purpose of this policy is therefore to secure these assets in the long term for the benefit of the pepple of Southbourne and surrounding parishes and to apply a test of viability, which otherwise would not exist, to give added protection to them.
+The purpose of this policy is therefore to secure these assets in the long term for the benefit of the people of Southbourne and surrounding parishes and to apply a test of viability, which otherwise would not exist, to give added protection to them.